Reducers

 Reducer Selection Cannot Vary by Branch

-The reducer for a field is fixed by the field name (or by SetReducer) for the lifetime of the flow.
-Two branches writing the same field always go through the same reducer - there’s no “this branch should sum, that branch should append” mode.
+The reducer for a field is fixed by SetReducer for the lifetime of the flow.
+Two branches writing the same field always go through the same reducer — there is no “this branch should sum, that branch should append” mode.

 See Also